grafana/agent/docs/sources/flow/config-language/expressions/types_and_values.md

 * `any`: A value of any type.
 * `map(T)`: an `object` where the value type is `T`.
-For example, `map(string)` is an object where all the values are strings).
+For example, `map(string)` is an object where all the values are strings.
 The key type of an object is always a string, or an identifier which is converted into a string.
 * `list(T)`: an `array` where the value type is `T`.
 For example, `list(string` is an array where all the values are strings).